 Rock Wool Manufacturing Company is an insulation production company based out of Leeds, Alabama.
-Although the company no longer uses asbestos in any of its products, its long history of relying on the toxic mineral has brought about thousands of asbestos-related lawsuits.
-Eventually, Rock Wool filed for bankruptcy in order to compensate workers who developed life-threatening illnesses after exposure to the company’s asbestos-containing products.
+Although the company no longer uses asbestos in any of its products, its long history of relying on the toxic set of minerals resulted in numerous asbestos-related lawsuits.

 Rock Wool Manufacturing Company History

-By the late 1980s, Rock Wool stopped using asbestos in its products, but by that time, a multitude of people had already been affected by the company’s products.
-Over the next numerous years, Rock Wool would go on to face numerous asbestos-related lawsuits.
+By the late 1980s, Rock Wool stopped using asbestos in its products, but by that time, many people had already been affected by the company’s products.
+Over the next numerous years, Rock Wool faced numerous asbestos-related lawsuits.

 Rock Wool Manufacturing Company Bankruptcy and Lawsuits